J3573R/fastify-mongoose-rest/README.md

 `GET` endpoint for getting multiple documents.
 Takes parameters in `querystring` and supports `query`, `populate`, `projection`, `sort`, `skip` and `limit` properties.

+Adds `x-total-count` header to indicate total count of the documents possible to be retrieve by changing skip & limit parameters.

 Generated url example: `GET https://localhost/cats`

 ### Modify